Skip to main content

 Advanced Capacity Balancing

-The advanced capacity balancing feature, as controlled using the -gdd CLI parameter, is enabled by default for all FlexGroup volumes.
+The advanced capacity balancing feature, controlled using the -gdd CLI parameter, is enabled by default for all FlexGroup volumes.

 Unsupported or restricted Unified ONTAP capabilities